thegrumpygator/GetDataProject/readme.md

 ### Code Description

 The run_analysis.R script reads the various files that are part of the UCI HAR Dataset.
-The Dataset folder must be in the current working directory.
+As mentioned in the prerequisites, the raw Dataset folder must be in the current working directory.

 At a macro-level, the aforementioned script reads the various files and performs the following steps:
 1. Merges the test and training data into a single dataset
 2. Extracts the mean and standard deviation measurements
 3. Includes descriptive activity names
 4.  labels the variables(columns) of the dataset with appropriate names

 Specifically, the detailed steps are:
 1. Load required R libraries
 2. Setup variables to store the folder and file names to ease data loading
 3. Load in the data from the test data folder
 4. Load in the data from the training data folder
 5. Load the files containing the feature and activity labels
 6. Using the feature labels, name the columns in the feature tables (x_test)
 7. Name the column in the subject_test table (subject_id)
 8. Name the column in the y_test table (activity_id)
 9. Glue/bind the test data (left-to-right)
 10. Glue/bind the training data (left-to-right)
 11. Glue/bind the test and training data (top/bottom)
 12. Determine which columns/measurements to keep (mean and std)
 13. Extract the kept columns from the large data table
 14. Merge/Join the activity_name data into the kept data table
 15. Rearrange the columns for clarity, "key/id" columns on the left.
 16. Relabel the measurement columns for ease of use with dplyr, tidyr, etc.
 17. Clean up several redundant intermediate variables
 18. Compute the tidy means dataset
 19. Include lines to write output files for the various tidy datasets (currently commented out).
 20. Print the tidy means dataset to the console

 Rationale
 ---------